python/cpython/Doc/reference/datamodel.rst

    Called to delete the attribute on an instance *instance* of the owner class.

+Instances of descriptors may also have the :attr:`!__objclass__` attribute
+present:

+.. attribute:: object.__objclass__

-The attribute :attr:`__objclass__` is interpreted by the :mod:`inspect` module as specifying the class where this object was defined (setting this appropriately can assist in runtime introspection of dynamic class attributes).
+   The attribute :attr:`!__objclass__` is interpreted by the :mod:`inspect` module as specifying the class where this object was defined (setting this appropriately can assist in runtime introspection of dynamic class attributes).
    For callables, it may indicate that an instance of the given type (or a subclass) is expected or required as the first positional argument (for example, CPython sets this attribute for unbound methods that are implemented in C).

 .. _descriptor-invocation: